BEFORE YOU BEGIN

 We advise you to use a reference manager tool, such as Mendeley software.
 IJE uses the American Psychological Association (APA) style for the reference and in-text citation.
 Please check the website of APA here for more details.

 A complete reference should provide enough information to locate the manuscript mentioned in the printed or digital form.
 If you are unsure of a particular journal’s abbreviated title, it is best to leave the title in full.
 The terms loc. cit. and ibid. should not be used.
-We strongly recommend you to use at least 15 references for your manuscript.

 The following is example of the references using APA style.